 - Technical provisions as a whole

-- · Best estimate liabilities
+- Best estimate liabilities

-- · Risk margin
+- Risk margin

-In addition, the Company has approval from the Prudential Regulation Authority (PRA) to apply the transitional measure on technical provisions.
-This allows for a deduction from technical provisions which reduces to zero over the transitional period of 16 years.
+In addition, the Company has approval from the PRA to apply the transitional measure on technical provisions.
+This allows for a deduction from technical provisions which reduces to zero over the transitional period of 16 years from 1 January 2016.